 - A simple Windows 98 setup

-- Reliable PCIe Direct3D under Win98
+- Reliable PCIe Direct3D under Windows 98

-- Plug-and-play DOS compatibility
+- Plug and play DOS compatibility

 Sometimes the most interesting retro machines are the difficult ones.